-What is a brisket?
-First and foremost, it’s a muscle that runs along the chest of the cow.
-This muscle does a lot of heavy lifting (literally).
-The animal uses it to walk, run, push itself off of the ground, etc. and it is therefore a very tough cut of meat.
-Purrrrrfect for the low and slow love and dedication of good bbq.
-The slow and steady climb in temperature and exposure to wood smoke tenderizes this stringy muscle and seals in all of the rich beefy flavor.
+These qualities make the brisket a terrible cut of meat for slicing like a steak, but the same qualities make it perfect for the low and slow love and dedication of a good smoke.
+The slow and steady climb in temperature and exposure to wood smoke tenderizes this stringy muscle, breaks down that tight connective tissue, and seals in all of the rich beefy flavor.
 If you’ve ever had really good brisket, you will always have a little place in the back of your mind that craves it.
-A great brisket is essentially meat cocaine.
-I’m hooked.

 Where to Buy Brisket